harshsinh/harshsinh.github.io/_projects/2_tiltq.markdown

 The task which we took on here was the fully autonomous landing of a quadrotor on a moving vehicle when the only input used for obtaining the position of the vehicle was visual and no communication existed between the vehicle and the quadrotor.

-We have submitted the paper to [Control and Engineering Practices](https://www.journals.elsevier.com/control-engineering-practice), an Elsevier Journal.
+This paper was accepted in [Control and Engineering Practices](https://www.journals.elsevier.com/control-engineering-practice), an Elsevier Journal.

 The quadrotor platform we used is an inhouse developed fully actuated platform named "ASTAIR".
 <div class="img_row">